partiql/partiql-ir-generator/NEW_README.md

 `variadic` types.
 If `variadic` type is present, only one is allowed.

 These constraints exist to reduce the complexity of the generated code and its uses.

-## License

-This project is licensed under the Apache-2.0 License.